Home

 ⋄ ⋄ ⋄

 One of the oldest imaginable questions is “where do we go when we die.”
-The Discovery is an attempt to not only answer that question, but at least superficially explore what would happen if we suddenly given a definitive answer.
+The Discovery is an attempt to not only answer that question, but at least superficially explore what would happen if we were suddenly given a definitive answer.

 Once we set aside the painfully obvious truth that we are our bodies and begin to search for a more soothing and satisfying lie, all logic is lost.
 Oh, but the adventure begins!

 Written by in March of 2026.
-Last edited March 2026.
+Last edited June 2026.

 Related Features